 Raahe

 Situated on the coast of the Gulf of Bothnia, Raahe is a seaside town famous for its old wooden town centre.
 Known as the Town of Sea Winds, Raahe is a cosy, welcoming town with much to offer visiting tourists.
-There are five museums to visit, Raahe Museum, Sovelius House, Saloinen Museum, Ojala Museum and the Old Pharmacy.
+There are several museums to visit, Raahe Museum, Sovelius House, Saloinen Museum, Ojala Museum and the Old Pharmacy.
 Raahe has a fine guest harbour and you can charter the Fiia of Raahe, a 21,5 meters long topsail schooner, or other more common craft.
+The beautiful Raahe archipelago, which is right in front of the town, consists of around 50 small islands and islets.
 Highlights in Raahe’s events calendar include Raahe Music Week, Jazz on the Beach Festival, the Brahe Classica and Pekka’s Day.

 Tourist attractions Raahe

 Even without the delightful Old Town, Raahe has a wealth of cultural attractions to captivate visitors.
-The Raahe Museum holds the distinction of being the oldest museum of cultural history in Finland, founded in 1862 by Doctor Carl Robert Ehrström, and housed in the Old Customs House.
+In Raahe, you can discover the history of the seaside city, shipping and trading.
+The Raahe Museum holds the distinction of being the oldest museum of cultural history in Finland, founded in 1862.
 The museum’s pride is ‘the Old Gentleman’, the oldest diving suit in world, made of leather and dating back to the 18th century.
 In the Saloinen Museum you’ll find a collection of artefacts and pictures recording the lives of local inhabitants exhibited among 18 old buildings, mostly relating the history of fishing and agriculture.
 The Ojala residence, built in 1800, has been a farm house, a shelter for the sick and the old, an old folks home, and is now a museum.
-Local craftsmen use the museum for cultural events and exhibitions in the summer.
-Raahe also has an Old Pharmacy museum containing one of Finland’s most valuable collections of apothecary jars, as well as equipment and instruments used in the preparation of medicines, and old pharmacy wrappings and packages.
+Raahe also has an Old Pharmacy Museum containing one of Finland’s most valuable collections of apothecary jars, as well as equipment and instruments used in the preparation of medicines, and old pharmacy wrappings and packages.

-Raahe boasts two churches designed by architect Josef Stenbäck, both completed in 1912.
-In the granite Church of Raahe you can view the altar piece ‘Awakening Hope’ which was painted by Eero Järnefelt in 1926, and in the Pattijoki Church the gold plated wooden altar piece, ‘Crucifixion of Christ’ is Tyrolean.
-In the Church of Saloinen, completed in 1932, you can view medieval pictures of saints and a Saint Cabinet from the 15th century which were rescued from the old church.
-The bell tower originates from 1783.
+Raahe boasts two churches designed by architect Josef Stenbäck, both completed in 1912, the granite Church of Raahe and the Pattijoki Church with the gold plated wooden altar piece, ‘Crucifixion of Christ’ is Tyrolean.
+In the Church of Saloinen you can view medieval pictures of saints and a Saint Cabinet from the 15th century which were rescued from the old church.

 Raahe hosts a variety of different events throughout the year, starting with February’s Raahe Music Week, the very popular Jazz on the Beach festival held every July, and the Brahe Classica festival held every autumn.
 In April, the town comes alive to the Raahe Spring Market, and the weekend following Midsummer the locals celebrate Pekka’s Day.
 In October the Autumn Market is held, and there is also a Children’s Culture Week.